Main Menu

 Not on View

-DescriptionThis is a weathered rim fragment of a Roman cameo glass vessel, made with an opaque white relief layered over deep blue glass.
-It features a bearded satyr with a wreath, hunched posture, and head turned downward.
-He extends his bent right arm while holding a thyrsus in his left hand.
-A drooping canopy of trees forms a shaded area above, indicating the presence of a now-missing figure—possibly Dionysos—beneath.
-The composition suggests a Dionysiac revelry.
+DescriptionThis rim fragment from a cameo glass vessel is made of opaque white layered over deep cobalt blue.
+The relief depicts a bearded satyr with a wreath, shown in a hunched posture with his head turned downward.
+He extends his bent right arm and holds a thyrsus in his left hand.
+A canopy of drooping tree branches fills the space above.
+The arrangement suggests the presence of a now-missing figure—possibly Dionysos—beneath the canopy.
+The cameo technique involved layering colored glasses and carving back the surface to reveal contrasting designs.
+This fragment likely belonged to a larger composition featuring Dionysiac imagery.

 Label TextThis cameo glass rim fragment, likely made in Rome during the 1st century CE, shows a satyr beneath a heavy tree canopy.
 Finely cut in white glass over cobalt blue, the satyr stands in a hunched pose, holding a thyrsus—a staff associated with the god Dionysos.
 Above him, the branches of a tree droop protectively, suggesting a sacred or ritual setting.
 This small fragment would have once formed part of a larger vessel decorated with mythological scenes.
 The cameo technique involved fusing layers of colored glass and then cutting away the surface to reveal contrasting designs.